spencersmith24/ssmith_portfolio/README.txt

 # spencersmith24.github.io

 This is the repository for my personal portfolio!
 All credit for the template can be found below.
+This portfolio is optimized for use on a computer, not a phone.
+Phone support will be added in the future.